 iPhone Backup Extractor works with the newest iTunes encrypted backups

-Our iOS team investigated this change in encrypted iTunes backups, and updated iPhone Backup Extractor to be compatible with the most recent iOS version.
+As ever, our team has already dug into the changes to encrypted iTunes backups, and updated iPhone Backup Extractor to be compatible with the latest iOS betas.

-If you’re already using iPhone Backup Extractor, and are updating to iOS 10.1, please download the latest iPhone Backup Extractor to continue recovering deleted or missing files from iTunes backups made with the most recent iOS version. iPhone Backup Extractor continues to be compatible with older iOS versions as well.
+If you’re already using iPhone Backup Extractor, and are updating to iOS 10.1, please upgrade iPhone Backup Extractor, to continue recovering deleted or missing files from iTunes backups made with the most recent iOS version. iPhone Backup Extractor continues to be compatible with older iOS versions as well.